What are the aims of this leaflet?

 What are the symptoms of Fox-Fordyce disease?

-The rash can be very itchy, especially when patients are experiencing high levels of stress or emotion.
-It is also worsened by heat and friction, and may become troublesome at night.
+People with Fox-Fordyce disease may have no symptoms.
+In some cases, the rash can be very itchy, especially when individuals are experiencing high levels of stress or emotion.
+It can also worsen with heat, friction, and sweating, and may become troublesome at night.

 What does Fox-Fordyce disease look like?

-Fox-Fordyce disease usually appears as small fluid-filled blisters, skin-coloured spots or darkened spots at the base of the hair follicles.
+Fox-Fordyce disease usually appears as small skin-coloured bumps or darkened spots at the base of the hair follicles.
+Some people have noticed hair loss or reduced sweating in the area.
+The skin may look redder/darker or have some thickening due to long standing itching or rubbing.

 How is Fox-Fordyce disease diagnosed?

-The diagnosis is normally made “clinically,” from a patient’s history and by examining the appearance of the rash.
-Occasionally a skin biopsy may be performed to rule out other diseases.
-A skin biopsy is when a small sample of skin is removed and examined under a microscope.
+The diagnosis is normally made ‘clinically’ from the history and by examining the appearance of the rash.
+Occasionally, a skin biopsy may be performed to rule out other diseases.
+A skin biopsy is when a small sample of skin is taken and examined under a microscope.

 How can Fox-Fordyce disease be treated?

-To date large treatment trials have not been carried out.
-However, available treatment recommendations come from case reports in the research literature and so the advice is limited by the lack of evidence.
-Treatment is therefore difficult as no single treatment has been shown to be very effective.
+Because Fox-Fordyce disease is rare, no large treatment trials have been carried out.
+However, available treatment recommendations come from small numbers of case reports in the research literature and so the advice is limited by the lack of evidence.
+Treatment is therefore difficult as no single treatment has been shown to be highly effective.

 Topical Therapies (treatment applied to the skin):

-- Topical steroid creams can relieve the itching.
+- Topical steroids can relieve the itching.
 However, strong steroids should not be used continuously as they may cause thinning of the skin.
+It is usually advised to use these for a few weeks with a break of several weeks between courses, but your doctor can advise on a specific regimen.
 Steroids have been injected into problematic areas with some success but again there is a risk of causing skin thinning.

-- Topical calcineurin inhibitors (e.g. tacrolimus or pemecrolimus) can also be used to calm itching and do not cause skin thinning, but can cause a burning sensation.
+- Topical calcineurin inhibitors (e.g. tacrolimus or pimecrolimus) can also be used to calm itching and do not cause skin thinning, but can cause a burning sensation.

-- Topical antibiotics such as clindamycin have also been used successfully.
+- Topical antibiotics such as clindamycin have also been used successfully in some patients.

 Oral Treatments (those taken by mouth):

 - Antihistamine tablets can be used to control the itching, especially if it is interrupting sleep.
-Antihistamines are normally well tolerated with few side effects, but may cause drowsiness.
+Antihistamines are normally well tolerated with few side effects but may cause drowsiness.
+These may be prescribed but some are also available over the counter without a prescription.

 - The estrogen based oral contraceptive pill has been effective in women with Fox-Fordyce disease by altering hormone levels but when treatment is stopped, the rash is likely to recur.

 - Oral isotretinoin (also known as Roaccutane) is a drug that can improve symptoms whilst it is being taken.
-This drug can cause side effects including birth abnormalities.
+This drug can cause side effects including severe birth defects.
 It is used with caution in women of child-bearing age: a pregnancy prevention programme needs to be followed during treatment and for 1 month after stopping the medication.
+This would only be prescribed under the specialist supervision of a dermatologist and is not appropriate to be used long term due to the risk of side effects.

 Try not to pick and scratch the area as this can make the situation worse and lead to infection.
 Avoid putting anything irritating onto the areas.
 Avoid greasy creams as they can cause further blockage of the apocrine sweat glands.
 Avoiding excessive heat, humidity or stress does help some people.